horseee/horseee.github.io/_pages/about.md

 I’m currently conducting some research in efficient learning, including:
 🌲 The efficiency of the Language Model and Diffusion Model.
 🌱 The acceleration of training: dataset distillation and coreset
-🌿 Compression under low-resource setting, e.g., data-free distillation.
+🌿 Compression with synthetic data, e.g., data-free distillation.

 I have published several papers in NeurIPS, CVPR, EMNLP, IJCAI.
 You can find more information about my publications in [Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)